-There are two main reason for making a spore print; to identify a specimen; or to propagate the spores in order to create a new strain of a selected species.
+There are two main reasons for making a spore print; to identify the species of a particular fungus; or, to capture the spores for purpose of propagation in order to create a new strain of a selected species.

-- Carefully cut the cap from the stipe.
+- Carefully cut the cap from the stipe/stem.

 - Leave 12 to 24 hours.
 Remove the cap.